BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 **Allowed values:** Below we define the several values that this field *type_pooling* can take:

-Let us now explain in depth what each of the possible types of pooling that *IGNNITION* currently supports:
+Let us now explain in depth each of the possible types of pooling that *IGNNITION* currently supports:

 .. contents::
     :local: